thom-sch/XMCStaticStackAnalyzer/README.md

 --------------------------------------------------------------------------------
 Build the program
 -----------------
-This program is written in Delphi using Embarcadero Rad Studio 10.3.3 / Common eddition.
+This program is written in Delphi using Embarcadero Rad Studio 10.3.3 / Common edition.

 To build the application simply load the project file into the IDE and compile the configuration as you need (Win32/64, Debug/Build).
 An additional configuration